ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 # Set Up a Conservation Metrics private container registry

-The Guardian Connector stack still uses some Docker images that are not published publicly (namely, Superset and CoMapeo Cloud).
+The Guardian Connector stack still uses some Docker images that are not published publicly (namely, Superset).

 > [!NOTE]
 > We are working to eliminate this requirement.